rusty3699/termradar/docs/DATA_PROVIDERS.md

 ---

-## Rate limits (enforced by TermRadar)
+## Internal request limits and caching policy

-TermRadar applies conservative limits so the CLI stays polite to free public APIs.
+TermRadar applies conservative internal limits so the CLI stays polite to free public APIs.
+These are TermRadar's own operational controls, not official provider quotas.

 | Setting | Value | Where enforced |
 |---------|-------|----------------|